El blog de Archer Dental

 After Care: After Deep Dental Cleanings

 Proper aftercare is just as essential as the cleaning itself.
 While the treatment works to remove harmful bacteria and tartar beneath the gumline, the healing process continues at home.
 At Archer Dental, we want to make sure you know exactly how to care for your mouth after your appointment, so you can recover smoothly and maintain your results.
+This guide will walk you through everything you need to know post-treatment, from what to expect in the days that follow to long-term maintenance tips that will keep your gums healthy for the future.

 It's normal to experience some sensitivity, soreness, or mild bleeding after a deep dental cleaning.
 The procedure goes deeper than a routine cleaning, so your gums may feel tender for a few days while they begin to heal and reattach to the tooth roots.